tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

   - continuous integration

 ---
-This is an outline of the tools and scripts I used while demonstrating conversion of a sample “we make all our changes in production” database into a basic pipeline to verify and deploy changes automatically, as well as verify restores on a nightly basis.
+This is an outline of the tools and scripts I used while demonstrating conversion of a sample "we make all our changes in production" database into a basic pipeline to verify and deploy changes automatically, as well as verify restores on a nightly basis.

-This post contains all of the steps, software, and scripts that I used during the “Automated Deployments” talk at SQL Saturday 320.
+This post contains all of the steps, software, and scripts that I used during the "Automated Deployments" talk at SQL Saturday 320.

 There aren't any pictures, if I did that than what would be the point of presenting it? 🙂